JWhist/goapp-boilerplate/README.md

 #### Running locally

+IMPORTANT!
+update the `go:generate` tag in the api implementation file `impl.go` with your file paths prior to running `go generate` on your machine

 run `make dev` to build and run the container locally.
 By default it will use port 3000.
 If you change the configuration, be sure to update the dockerfile and docker compose with any port changes.